slammywill/React-Petitions-API/README.md

 ## About

 This is my implementation of the SENG365 Assignment 1, in which we created an API using express.js.
 This is used in conjunction with [SENG365 Assignment 2](https://github.com/slammywill/React-Petitions-Frontend-App), the frontend application, to create a fullstack application that allows users to create, view and manage petitions, such as to help fund development of a local park.
 Users can also support these petitons at different tiers.
+All credits for the boilerplate code and assignment definition go to the SENG365 teaching team.

 ## Running locally